purpleposeidon/blog/dylib_alloc.md

 Make main a dylib.
 Now everybody uses the same allocator by default.

-You'll just need the weeist li'l shim program in `bin/`:

 Now *everybody* uses the same allocator by default.
 You'll just need the weeist li'l shim in `bin/`:
 ```rust